FedCVT: Semi-supervised Vertical Federated Learning with Cross-view Training: Related Work

-\paragraph{Semi-supervised Learning (SSL).} SSL aims to alleviate the need for a large amount of labeled data by allowing a model to leverage unlabeled data.
-Many recent approaches for semi-supervised learning use transfer learning \cite{Pan:2010:CSC:1772690.1772767}, consistency regularization \cite{NIPS2017_6719,tm_ssl_2017} or pseudo-labeling \cite{pseudolbl_icml2013,clark-etal-2018-semi} to learn from unlabeled data. \cite{DBLP:journals/corr/abs-1905-02249} proposed MixMatch that unifies three dominant semi-supervised methods: entropy minimization \cite{10.5555/2976040.2976107}, consistency regularization and generic regularization.
-They demonstrate that MixMatch can approach the error rate achieved by fully supervised training with significantly fewer data. \cite{clark-etal-2018-semi} proposed a semi-supervised Cross-View Training (CVT) approach that simultaneously trains a full model based upon all labeled data and multiple auxiliary models that only see restricted views of the unlabeled data.
-During training, CVT teaches auxiliary models to match predictions made by the full model to improve representation learning and in turn improve the full model.
+SSL aims to alleviate the need for numerous labeled data to train machine learning models by leveraging unlabeled data.
+Recent semi-supervised learning works utilize transfer learning \cite{Pan:2010:CSC:1772690.1772767}, consistency regularization \cite{NIPS2017_6719,tm_ssl_2017} and pseudo-labeling \cite{pseudolbl_icml2013,clark-etal-2018-semi} to learn from unlabeled data. \cite{DBLP:journals/corr/abs-1905-02249} proposed MixMatch that unifies three dominant semi-supervised methods: entropy minimization \cite{10.5555/2976040.2976107}, consistency regularization and generic regularization.
+It demonstrates that MixMatch can approach similar error rates as fully supervised training but depends on significantly fewer training data. \cite{clark-etal-2018-semi} proposed a semi-supervised Cross-View Training (CVT) approach that simultaneously trains a full model based upon all labeled data and multiple auxiliary models that only see restricted views of the unlabeled data.
+During training, CVT teaches auxiliary models to match predictions made by the full model to improve representation learning, thereby improving the performance of the full model.
 While successful, these works are not designed for VFL scenarios where features are scattered among parties. \cite{SecureFTL} proposed a secure Federated Transfer Learning (FTL) framework, which is the first framework that enables VFL to benefit from transfer learning.
-FTL helps the party in the target domain build a prediction model by utilizing rich label resources from the source domain.
+FTL helps the target domain party build a competitive prediction model by utilizing rich label resources from the source domain.